 When do the earliest and latest buses leave Berlin?

-There are 4 scheduled buses that travel from Berlin to Paris every day, so you have a decent number of options to choose from.
-However, only one of these is a direct bus.
-With direct service, you do not have to transfer onto a different bus at any point during your trip.
-Direct buses also tend to be significantly faster, which is worth bearing in mind as you compare the available options.
+There are 26 scheduled buses that travel from Berlin to Paris every day, so you have a decent number of options to choose from.
+This includes 5 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 Berlin is one of the most exciting destinations in Europe for all travelers.
 One of the most unique landmarks in Berlin is its famous Brandenburg Gate, which was built for King Frederick Wilhelm II.
 The Gate now represents German unity, and it is perhaps the most photogenic landmark in the capital city.
 Modern art enthusiasts should visit the Urban Nation Museum for Urban Contemporary Art which is Germany’s first street art museum.
 Opened in 2017, the museum displays works from various graffiti artists from around the world and it’s located in Schöneberg, one of the city’s edgier areas.
 If you’re simply looking to enjoy a stroll, the Tiergarten, which spans 519 acres from central Berlin, will offer the relaxing vibes you need.

 Berlin has an expansive and vibrant food scene with a good variety.
 Those looking for traditional German dishes should head over to Zur letzten Instanz, which is the oldest restaurant in Berlin.
 For a special twist, don’t hesitate to visit the Turkish Market, which offers amazing Turkish delicacies.

 The main hub for intercity bus services is the Zentraler Omnibusbahnhof Berlin.
 For rail services, the Berlin Hauptbahnhof is the main train station.
 The Berlin Brandenburg Airport, located just outside of the city’s south-eastern border, is the main air travel hub of the city.